alfu32/parental-controls-js/readme.md

 i'm using https://github.com/alfu32/systembus-notify.git

-wich works out of thebox from a systemd service
+wich works out of the box from a systemd service